nylanalyn/jeeves/web/README.md

 ## Overview

-The Jeeves web UI provides a web-based interface for viewing quest leaderboards, player statistics, and command references.
-The UI has been reorganized into a modular structure for better maintainability and extensibility.
+The Jeeves web UI provides a web-based interface for viewing quest leaderboards plus a stats dashboard (overview, achievements, activity heatmaps).
+The UI is organized into modular packages under `web/`.

 ## 📁 Directory Structure